chef-boneyard/microsoft_azure/README.md

 In order to manage Azure components, authentication credentials need to be available to the node.
 There are a number of ways to handle this, such as node attributes or roles.
-We recommend storing these in a databag (Chef 0.8+), and loading them in the recipe where the resources are needed.
+We recommend storing these in a databag, and loading them in the recipe where the resources are needed.

 DataBag recommendation: